Our Test Optional Policy

-- SAT: For students taking the "old" SAT we do require that scores from the writing section
+- SAT: No, we do not require the writing section.

 Where do I indicate my preference to include or not include test scores?

-scores considered along with the other application materials, select "Yes."
-If you
+- If you do want your scores considered along with the other application materials, select "Yes."1

 Although you may elect not to submit scores as part of the process that determines admission, please be aware all admitted applicants who enroll must furnish test scores for research and advising purposes.